 The Network Statement covers the entire railway infrastructure that we own and operate and is defined as the main rail network in Section 1.1.
 It also includes some information on connecting infrastructure such as freight sidings, depots and rail-connected ports.
-Broadly, we own and operate the mainline railway network in England, Scotland and Wales.
-The network is divided into five regions and 15 operating routes, as described in Section 1.1.
-The majority of this network is usually available for normal traffic operations, except during periods of maintenance and renewal (which are both covered by the Engineering Access Statement described further in Section 4.3.2) and subject to the 20 allocation of capacity for these purposes (as described in Section 4.3.2), though some minor lines may be deemed to be 'out of use' (including temporary situations) and may only be accessed by special arrangements.
-Some lines of the network are closed overnight due to the overnight closure of their signal boxes.
+Broadly, we own and operate the mainline railway network in England, Scotland and Wales - with a small number of other Infrastructure Managers connected to the network.
+Our network is divided into five regions and 15 operating routes, as described in Section 1.1.
+The majority of this network is usually available for normal traffic operations, except during periods of maintenance and renewal (which are both covered by Engineering 18

+Access Statements described further in Section 4.3.2) and subject to the allocation of capacity for these purposes (as described in Section 4.3.2), though some minor lines may be deemed to be 'out of use' (including temporary situations) and may only be accessed by special arrangements.
+Some lines of the network are closed overnight due to limitations such as the overnight closure of their signal boxes.
 The Timetable Planning Rules (which contain information on route opening hours in Section 2.2) are published on our website.

 We are also the owner of rail infrastructure and assets on the Isle of Wight, but we have leased them to First MTR South Western Trains Limited (although the Island Line brand has been retained) the entire railway land, infrastructure and assets on the island for a cumulative period of 45 years, commencing 1 April 1994.
-This is a verticallyintegrated railway: Island Line is responsible for all railway operations and maintenance of the infrastructure.
+This is a vertically-integrated railway: Island Line is responsible for all railway operations and maintenance of the infrastructure.

-Further details regarding the individual routes can be found on our website.
+Further details regarding our individual routes can be found on our website.